azurenoops/terraform-azurerm-overlays-management-hub/README.md

 If you want to remotely access the network and the resources you've deployed you can use [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/) to remotely access virtual machines within the network without exposing them via Public IP Addresses.

 By default, this module will not create a Azure Bastion Host.
 You can enable/disable it by appending an argument `enable_bastion_host` located in `variables.bastion.tf` If you want to enable a Azure Bastion Host using this module, set argument `enable_bastion_host = true`.

+If you would like to create a jumpbox VM in the network, you can use the [Azure Bastion Jumpbox](https://registry.terraform.io/modules/azurenoops/overlays-virtual-machine/azurerm/latest) Virtual Machine module.

 ## Azure Firewall Premium